hackclub/hackclub/workshops/full-stack_todo_app/README.md

 Initially, it is an empty array.
 So we have to check whether it is empty or not, then map through it.

-For now, let's display using `<h1>`.
-Later we create a component for saying it.
+For now, let's display our list using the `<h1>` tag but later, we will create a separate component for rendering it.

 ```jsx
 return(